On the dynamic toroidal multipoles from localized electric current distributions: Mathematical setting

 \subsection{Multipolar coupling between sources and fields in momentum space}

 The decomposition in Eq. (\ref{eq2:expand}) is useful for discussing the physics of multipolar couplings between the sources and the fields.
 The complex scalars $\{\ajm,\bjm\}$ determine the coupling of the source to the transverse electromagnetic field, a.k.a radiation field, a.k.a electromagnetic waves.
-The one-to-one relationship between the $\{\ajm,\bjm\}$ coefficients of the source and the multipolar fields of frequency $\omega$ radiated by it is exposed in \cite[App.
-B]{Blatt1952}, \cite[Chap.
-9.10]{Jackson1998}, and \cite{Devaney1974}, for example, where the analysis is made in the $\rr$ domain.
+The one-to-one relationship between the $\{\ajm,\bjm\}$ coefficients of the source and the multipolar fields of frequency $\omega$ radiated by it is exposed in App.
+B of Ref. \onlinecite{Blatt1952}, Chap.
+9.10 in Ref. \onlinecite{Jackson1998}, and Ref. \onlinecite{Devaney1974}, for example, where the analysis is made in the $\rr$ domain.
 The $\{\ajm,\bjm\}$ represent independent degrees of freedom in the following sense.
 Each individual coefficient is connected to the radiation (absorption) of a particular kind of electromagnetic wave: A transverse multipolar field with well defined frequency, angular momentum, and parity.
 The $\ajm$ are connected to the multipolar waves of electric parity and the $\bjm$ to those of magnetic parity (see Tab. \ref{tab:t1}).
 The multipolar waves connected to different coefficients are orthogonal to each other.
 In principle, each individual $\{\ajm,\bjm\}$ can be independently measured through the interaction of the source with the radiation field.

 The $\cjm$ represent the longitudinal degrees of freedom of $\Jomega$, but the longitudinal electric field with $|\pp|=\omega/c$ is zero outside the source region defined in Fig. \ref{fig:regions}.
 This can be explained in the following way.
-The longitudinal components of the current ($\cjm$) generate a longitudinal electric field outside the source region, but such field is canceled by the longitudinal electric field produced by the associated charge density.
-This statement follows from the continuity equation, as we show in App. \ref{sec:cancel}.
-The cancellation can also be recognized in \cite[\S 13.3 p1875-1877]{Morse1953}, and in the expression of the electric field in \cite[Eq.
-2.39]{Radescu2002}, where the two contributions to the longitudinal field cancel exactly \footnote{In that paper, the longitudinal wave functions are $\mathcal{F}^{(-)}_{jm(\omega/c)}(\rr)$.}.
+The longitudinal components of the current ($\cjm$) generate a longitudinal electric field outside the source region defined in Fig. \ref{fig:regions}, but such field is canceled by the longitudinal electric field produced by the associated charge density.
+This statement follows from the continuity equation, as we show in App.
+B. The cancellation can also be recognized in \S 13.3 p1875-1877 in Ref. \onlinecite{Morse1953}, and in the expression of the electric field in Eq.
+(2.39) in Ref. \onlinecite{Radescu2002}, where the two contributions to the longitudinal field cancel exactly.
+In Ref. \onlinecite{Radescu2002} the longitudinal wave functions are $\mathcal{F}^{(-)}_{jm(\omega/c)}(\rr)$.